Key Biblical Locations That Point to Mount Sinai in Saudi Arabia

 Ezion-Geber on the Red Sea

 As a part of Israel’s time of prosperity and peace, Solomon built many new cities in the land, and even raised a navy at sea.
-Solomon constructed the naval fleet at Ezion-Geber, which the book of 1 Kings states was on the Red Sea (or, literally, Yam Suph).
+Solomon constructed his naval fleet at Ezion-Geber, which the book of 1 Kings states was on the Red Sea (again, literally, Yam Suph).
 Chapter 9 verses 26-27 state:

 King Solomon also built a fleet of ships in Ezion-geber, which is near Eloth on the shore of the Red Sea, in the land of Edom.
 And Hiram sent his servants with the fleet, sailors who knew the sea, along with the servants of Solomon.